-Certain important provisions and features of the current Minimum Alternate Tax regime are explained below.
+Certain important provisions and features of the current Minimum Alternate Tax regime is follows as below.

-Such excess of Minimum Alternate tax credit is allowed to be carried forward and set-off in the FY (financial year) in which the company is charged to tax under the general provisions of the IT Act.
-This MAT credit can be set-off and carried forward for 10 consecutive AYs (assessment years) succeeding (after) the year in which the tax credit first accrued.
+Such excess of the Minimum Alternate tax credit is allowed to be carry forward and set-off in the FY (financial year) in which the company is charged to tax under the general provisions of the IT Act.
+This MAT credit can be set-off and carried forward for 10 consecutive AY (assessment years) succeeding (after) the year in which the tax credit first accrued.

-Under the Income Tax Act, every taxpayer is required to pay the tax in advance if the advance tax liability as computed is Rs.
-10,000/- (in accordance with the provisions of Chapter XVII of the Act) or more during the FY (financial year).
+Under the Income Tax Act, every taxpayer should pay the tax in advance if the advance tax liability as computed is Rs.
+10,000/- (by the provisions of Chapter XVII of the Act) or more during the FY (financial year).

-As per Rule 40B of the Income Tax Rules, 1962, every company to which Minimum Alternate Tax is applicable is required to furnish a MAT report in the prescribed Form 29B.
+As per Rule 40B of the Income Tax Rules, 1962, every company to which Minimum Alternate Tax is applicable to furnish a MAT Tax report in the prescribed Form 29B.

 MAT Applicability in Special Economic Zones (SEZs):

-At first when the MAT was rolled by the government, this MAT did not apply to profit earned by any company via business activities and operations in SEZs (Special Economic Zones).
-However, the amendmends were made by the Finance Act, 2011 to include all such companies operating in Special Economic Zones (SEZs) and earning profit from there, under the Section 115JB for MAT payment.
+At first, when the government rolled the MAT Tax, this MAT did not apply to profit earned by any company via business activities and operations in SEZs (Special Economic Zones).
+However, the amendments by the Finance Act, 2011 to include all such companies operating in Special Economic Zones (SEZs) and earning profit from there, under the Section 115JB for MAT payment.